jmatisam/Hackathlon_f5/README.md

 # Read Me First
 The following was discovered as part of building this project:

+##1.2.
+Objective
+The objective of the project is that, based on the API that you have chosen from the different themes that you have available, make a web application that is as original as possible that may have a main functionality that you choose and which allows the manipulation of the data through a CRUD.
+Next, we will describe the necessary requirements.

+# 2. PROPOSED PROJECT
+## 2.1.
+The idea
+Basetis is a technology company with a great social commitment that allocates part of their efforts towards social and ethical responsibility in the different areas in which they We intervene.
+We get involved in causes that protect rights, well-being and health of people, especially the most disadvantaged, as well as in the conservation of the environment

 * The original package name 'dev.airtrip.air-trip' is invalid and this project uses 'dev.airtrip.air_trip' instead.

 # Getting Started